 All 8th grade students who successfully complete their 8th grade school year will be invited to attend the 8th grade promotion ceremony and dance.
-Students will have no more than 1 "F".
+Students will have no more than 1 "F" in any enrolled class.
 Grades will be checked one week before the ceremony is to take place.
 The second semester grade is what will be used for this process.
+Students must also show good character traits to attain this privilege.
+Any student who is suspended for a combined 10 or more days will NOT be allowed to attend.